Fetal Alcohol Syndrome Symptoms, Causes and Treatment

 • Alcohol-related behavioral disorders

-No amount of alcohol during pregnancy is considered safe for the baby.
+Alcohol use can cause fetal alcohol syndrome in the unborn fetus and no amount during pregnancy is considered safe for the baby.

-It’s never too late to stop alcohol consumption during pregnancy, though it’s best to abstain if you’re trying to get pregnant or even think you may be pregnant.
+It’s never too late to stop drinking alcohol during pregnancy, though it’s best to abstain if you’re trying to get pregnant or even think you may be pregnant.

 Causes of Fetal Alcohol Syndrome

-Fetal Alcohol Syndrome is caused by drinking alcohol while a woman is pregnant, and the more alcohol consumed during pregnancy, the higher the risk to the unborn child.
+Fetal Alcohol Syndrome is caused by drinking alcohol while a woman is pregnant, and higher rates of alcohol consumption during pregnancy increase the risk to the unborn child.

 In the early weeks of pregnancy before many women know they are pregnant, the baby’s heart, brain, and blood vessels begin developing.